Public Projects with Preferences and Predictions: Quadratic Transfers Mechanism

+In this section, we consider the special case of our setting without external welfare; that is, the classic public projects setting.
+There are $n$ agents with preference profile $\vect{v}^i$ who wish to select one of $m \geq 2$ alternatives.
+In this section, the welfare of alternative $k$ is $V_k = \sum_{i=1}^n v_k^i$.
+Without loss of generality, in this section we number the alternatives such that $V_1 \geq V_2 \geq \ldots \geq V_m$.
+This is a special case of the setting in Section \ref{sec:general-mechanism}, where it is known that $B_k = 0$ for all alternatives $k$ and agents only participate in the second stage.

-\paragraph{Mechanisms and welfare.} A mechanism defines a game played by the set of agents.
-Given the actions of the agents, the output of the mechanism is a probability distribution $\vect{p} \in \Delta_m$, the set of distributions over the alternatives, along with a net payment from each agent.
-We assume quasilinear utility: If the mechanism's output is $\vect{p}$ and if agent $i$ makes a net payment $\pi_i$, then $i$'s \emph{expected utility} is given by $\sum_k p_k v_k^i - \pi_i$.
-The \emph{social welfare} of the mechanism is $\sum_k p_k V_k$, the expected aggregate value produced.
+A decisionmaking mechanism takes the actions of agents as input and outputs a probability distribution $\vect{p} \in \Delta_m$, along with a net payment from each agent.
+We assume quasilinear utility: if the mechanism's output is $\vect{p}$ and if agent $i$ makes a net payment $\pi^i$, then $i$'s \emph{expected utility} is given by $\sum_k p_k v_k^i - \pi^i$.
+The social welfare of the mechanism is $\sum_k p_k V_k$, the expected aggregate value produced.
 The optimal or ``first-best'' social welfare is $V_1$, the aggregate value of the best alternative.

 In general, the Price of Anarchy of a mechanism is the worst case ratio between the social welfare of the mechanism in equilibrium and the optimal social welfare.
 Formally, given a mechanism and a value profile $\vect{v} = (\vect{v}^1,\dots,\vect{v}^n)$, let $\text{pNE}(\vect{v})$ denote the set of distributions $\vect{p} \in \Delta_m$ induced by the mechanism in any pure-strategy Nash equilibrium.
 Then the \emph{pure-strategy Price of Anarchy} of the game with respect to $\vect{v}$ is